Mariah Carey: 2005–2007: Resurgence with The Emancipation of Mimi

-Carey's tenth studio album, The Emancipation of Mimi, was produced with the Neptunes, Kanye West and Carey's longtime collaborator, Jermaine Dupri.
-She described the album as "very much like a party record ... the process of putting on makeup and getting ready to go out ...
-I wanted to make a record that was reflective of that."
-The Emancipation of Mimi topped the charts in the United States, becoming Carey's fifth number-one album and first since Butterfly (1997), and was warmly accepted by critics.
+Carey's tenth studio album, The Emancipation of Mimi in 2005, was produced with the Neptunes, Kanye West and Carey's longtime collaborator, Jermaine Dupri.
+She described the album as "very much like a party record."
+The Emancipation of Mimi topped the charts in the United States, becoming her fifth number-one album and first since Butterfly (1997), and was warmly accepted by critics.
 Caroline Sullivan of The Guardian defined it as "cool, focused and urban [... some of] the first Mariah Carey tunes in years which I wouldn't have to be paid to listen to again," while USA Today's Elysa Gardner wrote, "The [songs] truly reflect the renewed confidence of a songbird who has taken her shots and kept on flying."
 The album's second single, "We Belong Together", became a "career re-defining" song for Carey, after a relatively unsuccessful period and a point when many critics had considered her career over.

-Music critics heralded the song as her "return to form," as well as the "return of The Voice," while many felt it would revive "faith" in Carey's potential as a balladeer.
+Music critics heralded "We Belong Together" as her "return to form," as well as the "return of The Voice," while many felt it would revive "faith" in Carey's potential as a balladeer.
 "We Belong Together" broke several records in the United States and became Carey's sixteenth chart topper on the Billboard Hot 100.
-After staying at number one for fourteen non-consecutive weeks, the song became the second longest running number one song in US chart history, behind Carey's 1996 collaboration with Boyz II Men, "One Sweet Day".
+After staying at number one for fourteen non-consecutive weeks, the song became the second-longest-running number one song in US chart history, behind Carey's "One Sweet Day".
 Billboard listed it as the "song of the decade" and the ninth most popular song of all time.
 The song broke several airplay records, and according to Nielsen BDS, and gathered both the largest one-day and one-week audiences in history.